-Failure to comply with this Attachment Q (except for the responsibility of a Participant to notify PJMSettlement of a material change) shall be considered an event of default.
-Pursuant to Operating Agreement, section 15.1.3 and Tariff, Part I, section 7.3, non-compliance with this Attachment Q is an event of default under those respective Agreements.
-In event of default under this Attachment Q or one or more of the Agreements, PJMSettlement, in coordination with PJM, will take such actions as may be required or permitted under the Agreements, including but not limited to the termination of the Participant’s ongoing Transmission Service and participation in PJM Markets.
-PJMSettlement has the right to liquidate all or a portion of a Participant’s Collateral at its discretion to satisfy Total Net Obligations to PJMSettlement in the event of default under this Attachment Q or one or more of the Agreements.
+When Event of Default under this Attachment Q or one or more of the Agreements has occurred and is continuing, PJM may take such actions as may be required or permitted under the Agreements to protect the PJM Markets and the PJM Members from such Event of Default, including but not limited to (a) suspension and/or termination of the Participant’s ongoing Transmission Service, (b) limitation, suspension and/or termination of participation in any PJM Markets.
+PJMSettlement, (c) close out and liquidation of the Market Participant’s market portfolio, exercising judgment in the manner in which this is achieved in any PJM Markets.
+When an Event of Default under this Attachment Q or one or more of the Agreements has occurred and is continuing, PJM also has the immediate right to liquidate all or a portion of a Participant’s Collateral at its discretion to satisfy Total Net Obligations to PJM under this Attachment Q or one or more of the Agreements.
+No remedy for an Event of Default is or shall be deemed to be exclusive of any other available remedy or remedies by contract or under applicable laws and regulations.
+Each such remedy shall be distinct, separate and cumulative, shall not be deemed inconsistent with or in exclusion of any other available remedy, and shall be in addition to and separate and distinct from every other remedy.

+When an Event of Default under this Attachment Q or one or more of the Agreements has occurred and is continuing, PJM may continue to retain all payments due to a Participant as a cash security for all such Participant’s obligations under the Agreements (regardless of any restrictions placed on such Participant’s use of Collateral for any account, market activity or capitalization purpose); provided, however, that an Event of Default will not be deemed cured or no longer continuing because PJM is retaining amounts due the Participant, or because PJM has not yet applied Collateral or credit support to any amounts due PJM, unless PJM determines that the Participant has again satisfied all the Collateral requirements and application requirements as a new Applicant for participation in the PJM Markets, and consistent with the requirements and limitations of Operating Agreement, section 15.

-In event of breach or default by a Participant of any requirements of this Attachment Q, PJMSettlement may exercise any remedy or action allowed or prescribed by this Attachment Q immediately upon identification of the Breach or following a reasonable time after identification in order to properly investigate and to orderly exercise such remedy or action.
-Delay in exercising any allowed or prescribed remedy or action shall not preclude PJMSettlement from exercising such remedy or action at a later time.
+In Event of Default by a Participant, PJM may exercise any remedy or action allowed or prescribed by this Attachment Q immediately or following investigation and determination of an orderly exercise of such remedy or action.
+Delay in exercising any allowed remedy or action shall not preclude PJM from exercising such remedy or action at a later time.

-PJMSettlement may hold a defaulting Participant’s Collateral for as long as such party’s positions exist and consistent with this Attachment Q, in order to protect PJM’s membership from default.
+PJM may hold a defaulting Participant’s Collateral for as long as such party’s positions exist and consistent with this Attachment Q, in order to protect the PJM Markets and PJM’s membership